aarongustafson/aaron-gustafson.com/src/posts/2019-02-15-lizzo-is-all-about-self-acceptance-and-empowerment.md

 Sometimes things happen in unexpected ways.
 Such was the case when, in the midst of a bout of writer’s block, she discovered Lazerbeak’s album <cite>Lava Bangers</cite>.
 Inspired, she began writing lyrics over his music and [decided to tweet at him, saying she’d love to work with him](https://twitter.com/lizzo/status/234421861998555137).
 Fast forward a tad and she released <cite>Lizzobangers</cite> with Lazerbeak on beats and Bon Iver's Justin Vernon producing (no word if she paid him in Mike's Hard Strawberry Lemonade though).

 In her solo career, especially, Lizzo has spent a good deal of time at the intersection of gender, race, and politics.
-Skipping the obvious societal disadvantages of being black, people dismissed her for being a female rapper and people ignored her because she’s not skinny.
+Skipping the obvious societal disadvantages of being Black, people dismissed her for being a female rapper and people ignored her because she’s not skinny.
 Rather than letting it hold her back, however, Lizzo seems to harness that oppression as fuel.
 It seems to have become a source of her power and inspiration for her work.
 Consider her raw testament that introduces "[My Skin](https://www.youtube.com/watch?v=WfEhyi8N__Q)":

 > Learning to love yourself and like learning to love your body is like a whole journey that I feel like every person, but more specifically, women, have to go through so I feel like doing this is a good way to kinda break through and kinda seal the last chapter of the "learning to love" and just loving.